Real Estate Transactions: What a Notary Public Can (and Can't) Do

 Scenario 4: Rental Property Documentation

-You need certified copies of property documents for a mortgage refinance.
+You need certified copies of property documents for a mortgage refinance, or an updated set of certified ID copies for the new lender.

 Scenario 5: Estate Property Transfer

-As executor, you need sworn statements about the deceased's property.
+As executor, you need sworn statements about the deceased's property before title can move.

 Common Real Estate Documents